 When I realized that, I began switching over to natural options, starting with the products I use most often.

-Because it was so easy to replace and there were definite concerns about its use, deodorant was the first to go.
-Here are are the top five reasons I ditched conventional deodorant, and why you might want to consider doing it, too.
+Because it was so easy to replace and I had concerns about the ingredients, conventional deodorant was the first to go.
+Here’s why I ditched it, and why you might want to consider it, too.

 5 Reasons To Ditch Conventional Deodorant